Copying Your Music and Video To Your Computer

 If copying songs displayed as a result of an TouchCopy search, you have the option to save the songs as a playlist with the same name of the search text.
 See Options for more details.

 As each track is copied onto your hard drive an icon next to that track indicates whether the copy was successful or not.
 The icons used are for success and for failure.

-As a track is successfully copied, TouchCopy will mark the track on your iPod as copied.
+As a track is successfully copied, TouchCopy will mark the track on your iPad as copied.
 Whenever you connect your iPod to TouchCopy - TouchCopy will detect the music you have previously successfully copied.
 See "Copy History" for more information.

 Successfully copied tracks will also show in the "Items Copied" report.
 See Reports for further details.

 If you have iTunes installed you can add the music you just copied into iTunes.
 In iTunes, select File->Add folder To Library... from the menu.
 Select the the folder you just saved your music to and click OK.

 If you have copied a playlist, you can import the playlist into iTunes.
 In iTunes, select File -> Library->Import Playlist...
 Select the XML file saved by TouchCopy with the same name as the playlist you require and click Open.

 Note that you can also transfer music and playlists directly into iTunes.
 See Transferring Music into iTunes.